roth-hex-lab/roth-hex-lab.github.io/content/authors/julian/_index.md

 # Display name
 title: Julian Kreimeier

-# Full Name (for SEO)
+# Full name (for SEO)
 first_name: Julian
 last_name: Kreimeier

-# Is this the primary user of the site?
-superuser: false

 # Username (this should match the folder name)
 authors:
   - julian

+# Is this the primary user of the site?
+superuser: false

 # Role/position
 role: PostDoc